On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Preliminaries

 \subsection{Association schemes}

 Given a set of matrices $\A$, we let $\tn{Span}~\A$ denote the set of matrices that can be expressed as linear combinations of matrices in $\A$.
-Then an \emph{association scheme} is defined as follows.
+We first define what an \emph{association scheme} is, as well as a slightly more general notion of a \emph{homogeneous coherent configuration}.